A tribute to Gordon Snell, 1932 – 2026

 Successful writers will be awarded: £2,500 prize money; bespoke mentoring support with the Johnson & Alcock team; and access to New Writing North support including membership to the Society of Authors, networking events and one-to-one support from their experienced talent development team.

 The Great Northern Read Award will become part of the Northern Writers’ Awards.
-Established in 1999 by New Writing North to support new and emerging writers the Northern Writers’ Awards has supported over 400 writers to date.
+Established in 1999 by New Writing North to support new and emerging writers, the Northern Writers’ Awards has supported over 400 writers to date.

 Anna Power, J&A Managing Director, said ‘We’ve long admired the important work New Writing North does in supporting writers and are proud to represent a number of previous winners of their awards.
 With the Great Northern Read Award, we want to do something a little different by shining a light on fiction powered by immersive storytelling, so we’ll be on the lookout for unputdownable, page-turning fiction – no matter what the genre.
 We already work with many exceptional novelists from the North like Claire Askew, RJ Barker, Rozie Kelly, Caimh McDonnell, and literary greats like Dame Beryl Bainbridge.
 We hope that this award will help discover and nurture a new generation of exciting talent.’